cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 kubectl get gateway -n istio-system

 ```
-The gateway is responsible for directing the traffice to the apps or CF API.
+The gateway is responsible for directing the traffic to the apps or CF API.
 The domain you setup above is fed into the gateway as the allowed hostnames.

 ```console
 kubectl describe gateway/ingressgateway -n istio-system